Quantifying With Only Positive Training Data: Analysis on TIcE's time complexity

 In this section, we thoroughly analyze the time complexity of TIcE.
 For this analysis, consider only binary nominal attributes and splits at the median for numerical attributes, so that the data is always split into two slices.

 To evaluate the goodness for each attribute, when splitting a node $i$, it is necessary to count how many positive observations go to each side after the split.
-For this end, the code provided by \cite{bekker2018estimating} uses a data structure called \textit{BitArray} for such a counting.
+To this end, the code provided by \cite{bekker2018estimating} uses a data structure called \textit{BitArray} for such a counting.
 The structure is instantiated and initialized for each possible split.
 Although \textit{BitArray} is highly optimized, especially so for memory usage, it still performs the counting in $O(n_i)$, where $n_i$ is the number of observations assessed by the splitting node.
 Additionally, any data structure that is below $O(n_i)$ for exact counting would still have an initialization that is $\Omega(n_i)$, since every observation must be processed to give enough information to the structure about the counting. $O(n_i)$ is the same time complexity of a linear counting using a standard array.
 The authors do not comment on alternatives.

 We note that it is possible to use another data structure, like binary decision trees, to obtain the count in $O(\log n_i)$.
-This data structure can be updated after the split for the attribute that caused the split: for numerical attributes, this can be done with a Cartesian tree in $O(\log n_i)$, and for binary nominal attributes, it is not necessary since the attribute should not be used any longer.
-However, for the remaining attributes, there is no such a way to quickly place each observation into the correct side of the split, since no relation between the splitting attribute and the other ones is guaranteed.
-Therefore, the data structure for each attribute should be updated, resulting in a $O(m_in\log n_i)$ for the split when using such a data structure, where $m_i$ is the number of attributes that the node has access to.
-On the other hand, by ditching this data structure, the split is $O(m_in_i)$.
+This data structure can be updated after the split for the attribute that caused the split: for numerical attributes, this can be done with a Cartesian tree in $O(\log n_i)$, and for binary nominal attributes, this is not necessary since the attribute should not be used any longer.
+However, for the remaining attributes, there is no such a way to quickly place each observation into the correct side of the split, since no relation between the splitting attribute and the other attributes is guaranteed.
+Therefore, the data structure for each attribute should be updated, resulting in a $O(m_in_i\log n_i)$ for the split when using such a data structure, where $m_i$ is the number of attributes that the node has access to.
+On the other hand, by ditching this data structure, the split is a lower $O(m_in_i)$, { so this is the complexity is what we consider from now on}.

-Considering that each attribute is used only once, the data is always split in half and \textit{there is enough data}, the maximum height is $m$, \emph{i.e.}, the total number of attributes, and the complexity of the algorithm is $O(2^mn)$, as shown in Equation~\ref{eq:tice:complexity}, where $n$ is the total number of observations, and $F(m,n)$ is the recurrence relation of the algorithm.
+{Assuming} that each attribute is used only once,{ that} the data is always split in half { (optimistic scenario), and that} \textit{there is enough data}, the maximum height is $m$, \emph{i.e.}, the total number of attributes, and the complexity of the algorithm is $O(2^mn)$, as shown in Equation~\ref{eq:tice:complexity}, where $n$ is the total number of observations, and $F(m,n)$ is the recurrence relation of the algorithm.